gaslight/posts/2014-01-16-how-we-trello.md

 a also a [Chrome extension](https://chrome.google.com/webstore/detail/kanban-wip-for-trello/oekefjibcnongmmmmkdiofgeppfkmdii?hl=en-US) that can help visualize WIP.

-We're trying to model our current process with a Kanban workflow, using the following columns and WIP (work in progress) limits in brackets:
+We're trying to model our current process with Kanban, using the following columns and WIP (work in progress) limits in brackets:

 ![wip](http://gaslight.github.io/posts/assets/images/how-we-trello_wip.png)